susanev/redtiger-design-system/guidelines/02-principles.md

 ---

 ## Consistent
-RedTiger tools are consistent.
-We use the same design language across all tools.
+RedTiger is consistent.
+We use the same design language across the entire experience

 ## Efficient and Focused
 We help you get your work done quickly by using good hierarchy to guide you to the relevant information.
 We optimize for your productivity.

 ## Inclusive
-People of all abilities can be productive with our tools.
+People of all abilities can be successful using RedTiger.

 ## User-centered
-All of our tools have been informed by interviews, surveys, and usability studies.
+RedTiger has been informed by interviews, surveys, and usability studies.
+We put our users first.